EliTaue/traveldestinations/source/japan_food.rst

     Sushi [#f2]_

 Every prefecture has special dishes that they are known for nation-wide.
-For example, Okinawa prefecture is known for taco rice, which consists of American-style taco fillings on rice instead of a tortilla, and for their special alcohols. [#f3]_
+For example, Okinawa prefecture is known for taco rice, which consists of American-style taco fillings on rice instead of a tortilla.
+Okinawa is also known for their special alcohols, including Orion beer made on the islands and awamori (a distilled spirit made from thai-style rice and a mold indigenous to Okinawa). [#f3]_

 .. figure:: j_taco_rice.jpg